The world's most historic airlines still flying

 Hawaiian Airlines (1929)

 When Hawaiian Airlines started up in 1929, it was an island-hopping domestic service known as Inter-Island Airways, with the first flight running between Honolulu and Hilo.
-But in the early 1940s it began to expand its horizons, offering flights between the island-state and US mainland and changing its name to Hawaiian Airlines.
+But in the early 1940s it began to expand its horizons, offering flights between the islands and the US mainland and changing its name to Hawaiian Airlines.
 It was also the first certified air cargo service in America.

 Eddy Galeotti/Shutterstock